dcurtis/markdown-mark/README.md

 1. Do not change the aspect ratio of the rounded box enclosure.
 2. Do not change the border radius of the rounded box enclosure.
-3. Do not change the relative sizes of the M glyph, the down arrow icon, and the box.
+3. Do not change the relative sizes of the M icon, the down arrow icon, and the box.
-4. The three elements that make up the mark, including the M glyph, the down arrow icon, and the box enclosure, should always be the same color.
+4. The three elements that make up the mark, including the M icon, the down arrow icon, and the box enclosure, should always be the same color.
 4. When possible, please display the mark in a shade of gray, white, or black.

 ##Examples